✅ SAFE — Quinoa

 From 8 weeks — a teaspoon of well-cooked quinoa.
 Rinse very well first.

 Yes — Labradors can eat quinoa safely.
-Use the Large Dog column in the portion guide above.
+Go by the Large Dog row in the table above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like quinoa on top of their regular diet adds calories.
 Treat quinoa as an occasional reward, not a daily supplement.

 Yes — Quinoa remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut quinoa out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+Through the rains, dogs handle less-than-fresh food slightly less well.

 Other Safe Foods Like Quinoa for Dogs